Ziyadelbanna/Database/README.md

 # Database

-### Database different update and retrieval commands, and problems from _Introduction to Database systems sixth edition by Elmasry_
+### Database different update and retrieval commands, and problems from _Introduction to Database systems sixth edition by Elmasry._